MicrosoftDocs/windows-dev-docs/windows-apps-src/apps-for-education/take-a-test-api.md

 `browser.security.getCapability(capabilityString)`

 **Parameters**
 `capabilityString` - string to determine which capability to query.
-Valid capability strings are "screenCapture" and "printing" (case insensitive).
+Valid capability strings are "screenMonitoring", "printing", and "textSuggestions" (case insensitive).

 **Return Value**
 A boolean value: **true** if the queried capability is enabled, **false** if the capability is not enabled or the capability string is invalid.